mountetna/monoetna/README.md

 ### Etna::Auth

 If this middleware is included, it will confirm that the auth token (from an `Authorization` header) is a valid JWT verified by the key in `config(:rsa_public)`.
-If so, it will set 'etna.user' in the Rack environment, which will be picked up by the Etna::Controller.
+If so, it will set 'etna.user' in the Rack environment, which will be picked up by the Etna::Controller as @user.

+Alternatively, if there is no token, the request is signed by HMAC.
+HMAC-generated URLs are usually made by the application; there is an Etna::Hmac utility which helps you generate requirements.
+The result of the HMAC is access to the path with 'etna.hmac' set to `true`.

+While you are free to test @user in your controller (e.g., `return failure(403, 'You cannot perform this operation') unless @user.can_edit?(@params[:project_name])`), Etna::Route allows you to do these basic authentication checks via the route.
+E.g.:

+    class Arachne
+      class Server < Etna::Server
+        get '/test', auth: { user: { can_edit?: :project_name } }
+      end
+    end

+HMAC routes should use `auth: { hmac: true }`.

+### Etna::TestAuth

+This middleware can be included in lieu of the above to set user credentials without a properly-signed token (useful in testing environments).

 ### Etna::User